 Jennifer joined the Board in the fall of 2013 and currently serves as its Vice President; she is also the interim treasurer.
 She first learned about Piedmont Farm Animal Refuge at a vegan bake sale in early 2013 where she met other Board members and realized that her background in finance could help support the growth of this non-profit organization.
 She became vegan shortly after this and loves living cruelty free.

 Having spent a career in corporate finance and always feeling she missed her true calling to work with animals, Jennifer has found a home with Piedmont Farm Animal Refuge.
-When not working on the Refuge and planning outreach events, Jennifer can be found cooking up new vegan recipes with her two kids and playing with her two German Shepherds, Apollo and Athena.
+When not working on the Refuge and planning outreach events, Jennifer can be found cooking up new vegan recipes with her two kids and playing with her menagerie of rescued animals: four dogs and three cats.
 She also loves traveling, taking her kids on adventures, skiing, scuba diving and camping.

 Secretary: Tessa Burmania